TheGreatFable/AboutAliYazbek/index.md

 ---

-## Ali Yazbek's Curriculum Vitae
+## Ali Yazbek

-Follow these sections to see the resume.
+Follow these sections to see Ali's qualifications.

 ## Download the CV